guibranco/holiday-api-sdk-rs/README.md

 ## Minimum Compiler Version

-Due to the use of certain features `holiday-api-rust` requires `rustc` version 1.18 or higher.
+Due to the use of certain features `holiday-api-sdk-rs` requires `rustc` version 1.18 or higher.

 ## Getting Started